 4-H & FFA Beef Project members can use this webpage for informational items related to the Beef project.
-For questions regarding the Beef project, contact Mark Mayer at 608-328-9440 or by email at email@example.com .
+For questions regarding the Beef project, contact the Green County UW-Extension office at 608-328-9440.

 - Exhibitors who have sold, or plan to sell, in any other fair auction prior to, or after, the Green County Fair are NOT eligible to sell at the Green County Fair Auction.
 The only exception to this rule would be animals sold through the Governor’s Auction at the Wisconsin State Fair.

 - Vehicles are not allowed to park around the dairy and livestock buildings between 8AM and 8PM from Wednesday to Saturday and from 8AM to 6PM on Sunday of the fair.
 All animals and exhibits must remain in place until 6PM on Sunday.

 - BEEF FITTING RULE: Green County Fair Exhibitors are required to fit their own animals once they are on the fairgrounds.
 They may be assisted only by immediate family members.
 To maintain a high degree of confidence and integrity in the livestock shows, Green County Fair Management reserves the right to disqualify any animal fitted in an unethical manner.
 Unethical fitting shall include any injection of gas, solid or liquid to alter the normal conformation or degree of firmness.
 It shall also include attempts to change the appearance of the animal by adding artificial tail heads, switches, polls, hair and heels.

 - Beef exhibitors are strongly encouraged to use neck straps in addition to halters for securing their animals in their stalls.